adiamaan92/modi-speech-scrapper/README.md

 # PM Modi Text Speeches

-This scrapper gets the latest text speeches of Indian PM [Narendra Modi](https://en.wikipedia.org/wiki/Narendra_Modi).
-The scrapper extracts the text speech and article URL, title, publish info, and tags.
-The dataset is hosted in Kaggle, [Narendra Modi - Text Speeches](https://www.kaggle.com/adiamaan/modi-speeches).
+## Context
+Narendra Damodaradas Modi is an Indian politician serving as the 14th and current prime minister of India since 2014.
+Modi was the chief minister of Gujarat from 2001 to 2014 and is a Member of Parliament from Varanasi.

+Modi had a long political career, before quickly rising within his party from the Chief Minister of Gujarat (2001 - 2014) to the Primi Minister candidate in the 2014 election.
+Known for his excellent oratorical skills and ability to connect to the common man, this dataset gives access to all his text speeches starting from 2018.

 ![Modi](https://images.hindustantimes.com/img/2021/09/04/550x309/PTI09-03-2021-000085B-0_1630691680953_1630739078395.jpg)

-The scrapper is scheduled to run every day at 8 AM using a Github Action workflow.
+> The scrapper is scheduled to run every day at 8 AM using a Github Action workflow.
 The dataset contains the speech translated primarily from Hindi to English.
 The dataset includes speeches starting from 2018.

+## Dataset:
+Dataset is hosted here, https://www.kaggle.com/adiamaan/modi-speeches
 ## Data description:
 The dataset contains the following columns,